Nkatha004/Crop-Recommendation/README.md

 # Crop Recommendation System

 ## Project Description
-This is my final year project
+This is my final year project.

 Problem: climate change is a topic that has become the attention of many including global leaders, heads of states and global organizations like the United Nations.
 Farmers in Kenya have been largely affected as they rely majorly on weather to grow crops.
 It has however become difficult to decide which crop to grow due to the changes in climate change which has created uncertainty in the weather.